SS Manchuria

 SS Manchuria was a passenger and cargo liner launched 1903 for the San Francisco-trans Pacific service of the Pacific Mail Steamship Company.
-During World War I the ship was commissioned 25 April 1918–11 September 1919 for United States Navy service as USS Manchuria (ID-1633).
-After return to civilian service the ship was acquired by the Dollar Steamship Line in 1928 until that line suffered financial difficulties in 1938 and ownership of Manchuria was taken over by the United States Maritime Commission which chartered the ship to American President Lines which operated her as President Johnson.
-During World War II she operated as a War Shipping Administration transport with American President Lines its agent allocated to United States Army requirements.
-After World War II, she was returned to American President Lines, sold and renamed Santa Cruz.
+During World War I, the ship was commissioned from 25 April 1918 to 11 September 1919 for United States Navy service as USS Manchuria (ID-1633).
+After returning to civilian service, the ship was acquired by the Dollar Steamship Line in 1928 until the line suffered financial difficulties in 1938 and ownership of Manchuria was taken over by the United States Maritime Commission, which chartered the ship to American President Lines, operating her as President Johnson.
+During World War II, she served as a War Shipping Administration transport with American President Lines as its agent, allocated to United States Army requirements.
+After World War II, she was returned to American President Lines, then sold and renamed Santa Cruz.
 The liner was scrapped in Italy in 1952.

 Construction

 Manchuria was laid down by the New York Shipbuilding Company of Camden, New Jersey, for the Pacific Mail Steamship Company on 3 September 1902, among the first ships built at the yard as contract number six.
 An attempt to launch the ship on 31 October 1903 failed when the ship stuck on the ways.
 The ship was successfully launched on 2 November having been sponsored by Miss Laura Wick.

 The design of Manchuria was identical to which was delivered as Manchuria was being fitted out.
 Both were among the largest ships being built in the United States as had been the line's previous trans Pacific liners Korea and Siberia of 1902 and both were given the American Bureau of Shipping rating and Lloyd's Register classification of 100-A1.
 At the time of construction the two vessels were the largest passenger ships built in the United States and were built for 346 first class, 66 second class and 1,300 steerage passengers.